 While the building has irregular oval windows and flowing sculpted stonework, the facade is decorated with colorful mosaics.
 Although it looks like it’s been made from bones and skulls, the facade consists of broken ceramic tiles.
-This is also the highlight of the house which gives it its unique touch and caries Gaudì’s style in many ways.
+This is also the highlight of the house which gives it its unique touch and carries Gaudì’s style in many ways.
 You can already see from far away that this building has something special on its own.
 So don’t miss it in your 3 days in Barcelona.
 It’s absolutely worth it!

 The best time to visit Casa Batlló is between 9 am and 11 am.
 Then the lines won’t be that long for visiting the inside of the house (buy tickets here).
 Once inside, you can explore more details and enjoy the beautiful rooftop terrace.

 22€ for children from 7-18, students and 65+